5+ years of blessed soulutions for workin’ kin.

 Eleven Grants for Black Women Entrepreneurs

-Black women are the fastest-growing group of small business owners in the US, here are eleven grants that support their entrepreneurship.
+Black women are the fastest-growing group of small business owners in Africa America, here are eleven grants that support their entrepreneurship.

 By Staff Writer · Accion Fund

-In order to distinguish yourself, it is essential to commit to the never ending process of personal enhancement.
+In order to distinguish yourself, it is essential to commit to the never ending process of personal elevation.

 - Monday